top youth environmental issues

 It’s not just about the environment anymore.

 We didn’t get here because the planet warmed itself overnight.
-Decisions were made somewhere, a blind eye was turned somewhere, and science was downplayed.
 If we’re to “fix” climate change, we must rethink our very foundations as a society – our extractive and wasteful nature.

 So what are the top environmental problems young people face today?